 29 Years Ago: Vince Gill Wins Five CMA Awards

-Gill's other awards during the evening include one for Male Vocalist of the Year, Vocal Event of the Year (as part of George Jones‘ ‘I Don't Need Your Rockin' Chair’), Album of the Year and Song of the Year for ‘I Still Believe in You,’ which he also wrote.
+Along with Entertainer of the Year, Gill's awards during the evening included Male Vocalist of the Year, Vocal Event of the Year (as part of George Jones' "I Don't Need Your Rockin' Chair"), Album of the Year and Song of the Year.
+The Song of the Year honor was for "I Still Believe in You," which the singer also wrote.

 Gill spent plenty of time onstage during the CMA Awards broadcast in 1993: In addition to taking home multiple awards, the Oklahoma native also co-hosted the ceremony with Clint Black.
 It was Gill's second year hosting the CMA Awards, and he went on to host the event 10 more years.

 Gill has won 18 CMA Awards overall, including taking home Male Vocalist of the Year honors in 1994 and 1995, and also earned the CMA Foundation Humanitarian Award in 2017.
 In his legendary career, which has spanned 35-plus years, he has also won several ACM Awards and Grammys.